nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Make graph of function calls

-This is an official tool for generating call-graphs.
+Visualize complex or new project quickly or to study project.
 Requires `main.go` in module.
 Supports Graphviz output format.
 Has many options for filtering and formatting. — official Go team

 ```